Tour II – Missouri/Nauvoo/Winter Quarters Tours

 Far West MO

 Adam lived here for 900 years after expulsion from Eden.
-Gathered righteous posterity before his death and prophesied everything of consequence until the end of the world.
-Monumental meeting to take place shortly before the second coming.
-Adam and all prophets who hold keys will attend.
+He gathered together his righteous posterity before his death and prophesied everything of consequence until the end of the world.
+Monumental meeting to take place here shortly before the Second Coming – Adam and all prophets who hold keys will attend.
 Millions will attend from this world and others.

 Lovely, upbeat, blessed town that rescued the saints when driven from Missouri by the Militias (mobs) in the middle of the winter of 1839.
-A University history professor, an expert on Civil War history and Abraham Lincoln speaks to us at dinner and relates how it was that Quincy was spared any bloodshed during the civil war while just across the Mississippi in Missouri, things were awful.
-He also speaks to us about the monumental importance to the future of our country of the Lincoln-Douglas debates.
-Presented where one of these debates took place.
+A University history professor, an expert on Civil War history and Abraham Lincoln speaks to us at dinner and relates how it was that Quincy was spared any bloodshed during the civil war while just across the Mississippi in Missouri, war raged.
+He also speaks to us about the monumental importance to the future of our country and of the Lincoln-Douglas debates – presented where one of these debates took place.

 Green Plains IL

-What is left of the town founded by Rev. Levi Williams, the minister who led the mob that killed Joseph and Hyrum at Carthage.
+What is left of the town founded by Reverend Levi Williams, the minister who led the mob that killed Joseph and Hyrum at Carthage.
 We pass by his grave and read his dire predictions for the Mormons, which have failed to come to pass.
-We also read Joseph Smith’s counter prophecies which are being fulfilled every single day.
+We also read Joseph Smith’s counter-prophecies which are being fulfilled every single day.

 The town that raised the Carthage mob.
 Also home of Tom Sharp, the editor of the Warsaw Signal.
 See the immense contrast with blessed Quincy.
 Also see Flemming’s Tavern, where the mob plotted the killing and celebrated after.

-Founded in a swamp in 1839 and was home of the saints until driven from there in 1846, two years after the Prophet’s death.
-Second temple in this dispensation was built and destroyed there.
-The rebuilt Nauvoo Temple was dedicated on June 27, 2002 at 5:00pm.
-This was the 158th anniversary of the day that Joseph and Hyrum were killed at Carthage.
-Today, visit wonderfully restored homes and shops with senior missionaries to learn how the pioneers lived.
+Founded in a swamp in 1839; the swamp was drained and a thriving, beautiful city emerged.
+It was home of the saints until they were driven from here in 1846, two years after the Prophet’s death at Carthage.
+The second temple in this dispensation was built here and was later destroyed.
+The rebuilt Nauvoo Temple was dedicated on June 27, 2002 at 5:00pm–the 158th anniversary of the day, and hour, that Joseph and Hyrum were killed at Carthage.
+Today, visit wonderfully restored homes and shops with senior missionaries to learn about day-to-day life in the 1840s with pioneer skills and faith.
+Share in a private meeting in the sacred space of the upper room of Joseph’s Red Brick Store.
 Enjoy delightful pioneer entertainment in the evenings.
 Skip rocks on the mighty Mississippi River.

 Optional temple sessions in the glorious new Nauvoo Temple.
-Also baptisms as you wish.
+Also baptisms, as you wish.
+(2018 Notice: Nauvoo Temple closed for extended maintenance Sept 18-Dec 17.
+Our apologies for the inconvenience.)

 Locust Creek Camp #2